firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/create-external-table.md

 | `URL` and `OBJECT_PATTERN` | Specifies the S3 location and the file naming pattern that Firebolt ingests when using this table.
 For more information, see [URL & OBJECT_PATTERN](#url-and-object_pattern). |
 | `TYPE`                     | Specifies the file type Firebolt expects to ingest given the `OBJECT_PATTERN`.
 If a file referenced using `OBJECT_PATTERN` does not conform to the specified `TYPE`, an error occurs.
 For more information, see [TYPE](#type). |
 | `COMPRESSION`              | See [COMPRESSION](#compression). |

-All Firebolt identifiers are case insensitive unless double-quotes are used.
-For more information, see [Identifier requirements](../../general-reference/identifier-requirements.md).

 ### PARTITION